yusuf-cirak/StreamingApp/README.md

 - **Chat Options:** Streamers or authorized moderators can make changes about the stream options.
 Options includes: Chat delay second, must be follower to use chat, enable or disable chat.

 - **Real-time notifications:** Users will receive real-time notifications when in stream chat, when stream is started or ended, chat options changed, when blocked or unblocked from stream, when assigned as moderator or removed from moderators.

+## Git hooks

+This repo contains a pre-push hook that blocks pushes when the backend fails to build.

+Setup (one-time per clone):

+1. Tell Git to use the versioned hooks directory
+	- `git config core.hooksPath .githooks`
+2. Ensure the script is executable (on Windows with Git Bash it runs without chmod, but it's fine to set it):
+	- `chmod +x .githooks/pre-push`

+Behavior:

+- On `git push`, it runs `dotnet build StreamingApp.sln -c Release`.
+- If the build fails, the push is aborted.
+- To temporarily skip (CI or emergencies): set environment variable `SKIP_PRE_PUSH_BUILD=1` for that push.

+Examples (Git Bash):

+- Enable hooks: `git config core.hooksPath .githooks`
+- Push normally: `git push`
+- Skip once: `SKIP_PRE_PUSH_BUILD=1 git push`